About Us

 Heather Reimer; Bev Bailey; Kathy Heaman

 Virden Pet Network became a registered charity under the Canada Revenue Agency in 2008.
-This meant we became accountable to the federal government and could provide tax receipts to donors.
+This meant we became a sanctioned non profit accountable to the federal government and we could then provide tax receipts to donors.

 Our Mission

 Our mission is to help our community in southwestern Manitoba address the problem of feline overpopulation by taking stray cats and kittens into our care, placing them in temporary foster homes, having them treated for emergent conditions, vaccinating and altering, and adopting them into responsible homes.
-Conduct humane education in community.
-Provide programs to help prevent unwanted litters and provide a better quality of life for companion animals.
+Also to conduct humane education in the community and provide programs to help prevent unwanted litters and provide a better quality of life for companion animals.

 Accomplishments